intermine/im-docs/docs/support/upgrade.rst

    src/test/java
    src/test/resources

-You will have to run two migration scripts to move your current mine over to this new layout -- one for your mine and one for your mine's data parsers.
+You will have to run two migration scripts to move your current mine over to this new layout -- one script for your mine and one for your mine's data parsers.

 The migration scripts are located in the `intermine-scripts <https://github.com/intermine/intermine-scripts/blob/master/gradle-migration/data-sources/migrateBioSources.sh>`_ repository.